 6. SUBSIDIARY COMPANY:

-Transpek Industry (Europe) Limited (TIEL') is a wholly owned subsidiary of theCompany and during the year under review it has continued to provide services tosome of the Indian companies under REACH regulations.
+Transpek Industry (Europe) Limited (TIEL') is a wholly owned subsidiary of theCompany and during the year under review it has continued to provide services to some ofthe Indian companies under REACH regulations.
 The expenses incurred during the year areapportioned to and recovered by TIEL from Transpek Industry Limited the holding companyand other participating companies resulting in there being no profit and no loss.

-7. DISCLOSURE UNDER THE COMPANIES ACT 2013:
+7. DISCLOSURE UNDER THE COMPANIES ACT.
+2013:

-Information given below is pursuant to various disclosure requirements prescribed underthe Companies Act 2013 (hereinafter the Act') and the rules thereunder to theextent applicable to the Company.
-Some of the disclosures have been included inappropriate places in the Corporate Governance Report as prescribed under the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 [hereinafter 'SEBI(LODR) Regulations'] which is a part of the Annual Report.
+Information given below is pursuant to various disclosure requirements prescribed underthe Companies Act 2013 (hereinafter the Act') and the rules thereunder to theextent applicable to the Company and is in addition to those included in appropriateplaces in the Corporate Governance Report as prescribed under the SEBI (ListingObligations & Disclosure Requirements) Regulations 2015 [hereinafter 'SEBI ListingRegulations'] forming part of the Annual Report.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 is annexed to this report as Annexure I'.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134 (3) (m) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 is annexed to this report as 'Annexure -I'.

 c) EXTRACTS OF ANNUAL RETURN & OTHER DISCLOSURES:

-The extract of the Annual Return in form no. MGT 9 as per Section 134(3)(a) of the Actread with Rule 8 of Companies (Accounts) Rules 2014 and Rule 12 of Companies (Managementand Administration) Rules 2014 is annexed to this report as 'Annexure - II'.
+The extract of the Annual Return in form no. MGT-9 as per Section 134(3)(a) of the Actread with Rule 8 of Companies (Accounts) Rules 2014 and Rule 12 of Companies (Managementand Administration) Rules 2014 is annexed to this report as 'Annexure - II'.

 d) REMUNERATION POLICY AND INFORMATION REGARDING REMUNERATION:

 Particulars of the Company's Remuneration Policy and information pursuant to Rule 5 (1)of the Companies (Appointment & Remuneration of Managerial Personnel) Rules 2014 areannexed to this report as 'Annexure - III'.
 The copy of the policy is placed on thewebsite of the Company www.transpek.com.

 f) PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS:

-During the year under review your Company has not directly or indirectly
+During the year under review your Company has not directly or indirectly -

 a) given any loan to any person or other body corporate other than usual advancesenvisaged in a contract for supply of materials or equipment or job work if any;

 b) given any guarantee or provided security in connection with a loan to any other bodycorporate or person; and